fauria/docker-vsftpd/README.md

 Environment variables
 ----

-This image uses environment variables to allow the configuration of some parameteres at run time:
+This image uses environment variables to allow the configuration of some parameters at run time:

 * Variable name: `FTP_USER`
 * Default value: admin